Devihem/Tic-Tac-Toe-Training/README.md

 - Select the grid size
 - Choose how many players will participate
 - Choose players Symbol
-- Make a  row ,column or diagonal filled with your symbol
+- Make a  row, column or diagonal filled with your symbol